Democratic Party (Hong Kong): Umbrella movement and aftermath (2012–2019)

-In the December leadership election, legislator Wu Chi-wai was elected new chairman uncontestedly.
+In the December leadership election, legislator Wu Chi-wai was elected new chairman without contest.
 The Democrats supported former Financial Secretary John Tsang, making the first time a pro-democracy party to support an establishment candidate, after the pro-democrats decided not to field their candidate to boost the chance of an alternative candidate against incumbent Leung Chun-ying.
 The Democrats opposed former Chief Secretary for Administration Carrie Lam, the eventual winner of the election.
 However, the party has developed a warmer relationship with Carrie Lam government, evident in the attendance and donation of the Chief Executive to the party's 2018 anniversary dinner.

 The Democrats suffered a historic loss of headcount on 12 December 2018 when 59 members, including five District Councillors from New Territories East, resigned en masse, after a row over the 2019 District Council election, accusing Legislative Councillor Lam Cheuk-ting of despicable character, his lack of political ethics and conflict of interest.

 The relations between the party and Carrie Lam turned sour as the administration was embattled numerous controversies including the raising of the age threshold for the Comprehensive Social Security Assistance and the dropping of Leung Chun-ying's UGL case.
 Lam was not invited to the party's 24th anniversary dinner in March 2019.
 The relations between Lam and the party completely fell out in May 2019 over the extradition law controversy in which the Democrats strongly opposed.
 Party chairman Wu Chi-wai even shouted at Lam "Why don't you die?
 You're a waste of life, bitch!" at a LegCo meeting after Lam dismissed the opposition views as "extreme" and "unnecessary fear" and called the claims that it was a deliberate decision by the colonial government to exclude the mainland from any rendition arrangements in the 1990s as "nonsense".
 On 29 May, Democrat Andrew Wan moved the first motion of no confidence against Lam since she took the office on the grounds that she "blatantly lied" about the extradition bill and misled the public and the international community.
 The motion was defeated by the pro-Beijing majority.